-HUGE WIN for Muscle Activation Techniques®: Bryson DeChambeau wins the Us Open
+HUGE WIN for MAT®: Bryson DeChambeau wins the Us Open

 Bryson DeChambeau, MAT® client, dominated the US Open golf course this year and being a part of his elite team has been an amazing honor!
 Many health and wellness industry professionals think that isolated training has no benefit or carryover to functional movement.
 Bryson is proof of the opposite!
 Bryson has now become the longest driver on the PGA tour and we want you to hear how his training regimen maximized his strength potential, increased his flexibility without losing mobility or stability, and has kept him injury free!